 A bloody incident in Somalia overturned into a bloody battle between US Special Operations Forces and Somali militia.
-Somalia, one of the poorest countries in the world, whose only asset is geostrategic control of oil times in the Horn of Africa was ruled by the notorious warlord Mohamed Farrah Aidid.
+Somalia, one of the poorest countries in the world, whose only asset is geostrategic control of oil times in the Horn of Africa, was ruled by the notorious warlord Mohamed Farrah Aidid.

 1st Battle of Mogadishu

-The 1st Battle of Mogadishu was supposed to be a one-hour mission, but it turned into a nightmare that lasted for 18 hours in the downtown of Mogadishu.
+The 1st Battle of Mogadishu was supposed to be a one-hour mission, but it turned into a nightmare that lasted for 18 hours in downtown of Mogadishu.
 Task Force Ranger was dispatched to seize two of Aidid’s high-echelon lieutenants during a meeting in the city.
 The assault was planned to include an air and ground phase.

-In total, two UH-60 “Black Hawk” helicopters were lost, and during a rescue operation and withdrawal from the two crash sites, 18 soldiers were killed, while 73 soldiers were wounded.
+Two UH-60 “Black Hawk” helicopters were lost, and during a rescue operation and withdrawal from the two crash sites, 18 soldiers were killed, while 73 soldiers were wounded.
 The exact number of Somali casualties is unknown, but estimates range from several hundred to a thousand militiamen and others killed, with injuries to another 3,000–4,000.
 At least one Pakistani soldier and one Malaysian soldier were killed as part of the rescue forces on day two of the battle.

-The following covers some of the main points, but is by no means a complete list of lessons learned:
+The following covers some of the main points but is by no means a complete list of lessons learned:

 - Expecting a two-hour daylight mission, the Rangers ignored Murphy’s Law, “Anything that can go wrong will go wrong.”
-Leaving behind night vision devices (NVD’s), body armor and even water, they opted to carry extra ammunition.
+Leaving behind night vision devices (NVDs), body armor, and even water, they opted to carry extra ammunition.
 This decision proved fatal to many.

 - The immediate chain of Command ignored the basic military dictum that no plan survives first contact with the enemy.
 Only one search-and-rescue unit was immediately available.

 - A big problem was having the wrong mix of equipment for how the mission ended up unrolling.
 The weak point of helicopters – they’re easily shot down – was not remediated by including armored vehicles to provide suppressing fire.
-HMMWVs simply was not adequate when facing RPGs.
+HMMWVs simply were not adequate when facing RPGs.

-Washington stated so confidently that the task force consisted of 160 elite special operation personnel involved in the 1st Battle of Mogadishu can swiftly take down Aidid and of course, since that what that’s announced, 19 dead and a prolonged battle that saw the task force so close to utter total defeat that saw one elite pilot captured and dead special operation personnel bodies marched throughout the city were simply a shock and utter failure to the public and there’s no way around it.
+Washington stated so confidently that the task force consisted of 160 elite special operation personnel involved in the 1st Battle of Mogadishu could swiftly take down Aidid, and of course, since that what that’s announced, 19 dead and a prolonged battle that saw the task force so close to utter total defeat that saw one elite pilot captured and dead special operation personnel bodies marched throughout the city were simply a shock and utter failure to the public and there’s no way around it.